MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 */
 ```

 That last property the `sub` is a unique id number for that user.
+That might be useful...

 ## Summary